open-mmlab/mmengine/README.md

 Highlights:

-- Registry support to import modules automatically
+- Registry supports importing modules automatically
-- Upgrade the documentation and provide the English documentation
+- Upgrade the documentation and provide the **English documentation**
 - Provide `ProfileHook` to profile the training/testing process

 Read [Changelog](./docs/en/notes/changelog.md#v040-12282022) for more details.